Organa-DNA/dna/_docs/how-organa-works.md

 We measure:

--   How happy we are (see [Happiness Index](happiness-index.html)).
+-   How happy we are (see [Happiness Index](happiness-index.html) where we measure happiness qualitatively and quantitatively).
 -   How happy our clients are (actually, this point is partly aspirational, we currently measure our clients happiness qualitatively).

 How do we finance the home?
 ---------------------------

 To cover our costs, every Member pays a fixed fee per month + % fee of their revenue.
-The fixed fee is usually around $200/mth, and the variable fee is usually around 8-12%.
-The fee is intended only to cover Organa's costs, so we check and possibly adjust it every quarter based on how much money we have in our coffers.
+The fixed fee is $250/mth, and the variable fee is usually around 8-12%, currently 10%.
+The fee is intended only to cover Organa's costs, so we check and review roughly yearly based on how much money we have in our coffers.
 If we have less than our desired liquidity buffer then we raise the fees, and vice versa.
+Interestingly, we have lowered but never yet raised fees.

 > **Why a fixed + variable fee?** All of our Members have fixed and variable costs.
 Same with Organa.
 With a fixed + variable fee, we get a nice balance that acknowledges fixed + variable costs on both sides.
 Our Members feel this is a balanced approach.

 We also have a ceiling, to limit the total fee a Member pays to Organa per year (variable + fixed).
 Some Members earn a lot more than others and we don't want them to leave just because Organa gets too expensive.
-The ceiling is usually around $20,000 per year.
+The ceiling is usually around $20,000 per year and it's currently $15,000.

 See our [Economic model](economic-model.html) for concrete examples.